The Chicago Inclusion Project Announces Anti-Racism Workshops For Theatre And Arts Organizations

 Michael Patrick Thornton, the Artistic Director of The Gift Theatre stated, "Since its inception, The Chicago Inclusion Project has been a steady force for positive and demonstrable change.
 With their Anti-Racist training program, they provide lovingly intentional space for reflection, conversation, and action-oriented change.
 The fact that they were able to provide all this in a modest amount of sessions is astounding; the fact that they provided such an environment over Zoom...nothing short of a miracle.
 Hire them.
 Grab your journal.
 Then start making some changes.
 You and your organization will be better for it."

-Beginning October 5, individual artists and arts organizations can apply to work with The Chicago Inclusion Project through their website: www.thechicagoinclusionproject.org.
+Beginning October 5, individual artists and arts organizations may apply to work with The Chicago Inclusion Project through its website, www.thechicagoinclusionproject.com.
 Individuals who are not affiliated with a specific company may apply to attend an Anti-Racism training led by The Chicago Inclusion Project.
 This workshop will take place virtually on November 5, 2021.